e-zk/hidlock/README.md

 		mkdir -p /etc/hotplug
 		cp -iv attach detach /etc/hotplug

-		# make sure the scripts are executable
+		# (optional) make sure the scripts are executable
 		chmod +x /etc/hotplug/*

-3. For [xlock(1)](http://man.openbsd.org/xlock) to work properly, it has to be called by the user of the X display; to do this doas(1) can be used, provided the following rule is included in `/etc/doas.conf`:
+3. For xlock(1) to work properly, it has to be called by the user of the X display; to do this [doas(1)](https://man.openbsd.org/doas) can be used, provided the following rule is included in `/etc/doas.conf`:

 		# note: this allows the root user to execute any command as any user without password confirmation
 		permit nopass keepenv root

-4. Finally, start hotplugd(8):
+4. Finally, restart hotplugd(8):

-		rcctl start hotplugd
+		rcctl restart hotplugd

 ## todo / roadmap
 * Makefile/install script for easier installation